Thousands protest in Armenia, demand PM’s resignation

-“We have pitched the tents and intend to stay as long as possible, including overnight.
-Pashinyan needs to resign,” Ishkhan Saghatelyan, a member of the opposition Dashnaktsutyun party, was quoted by the Russian state news agency Tass as saying.
+On Monday, Pashinyan was forced to cut short his trip to the southern Syunik province after a local mayor urged residents to deny entrance to his motorcade.
+Police arrested the mayor of Goris, but a court in Yerevan ruled Tuesday to release him from custody.

+As protests spread, hundreds of lawyers joined the demonstrations in Yerevan on Tuesday to push for Pashinyan’s resignation.

-The opposition also called on Pashinyan’s My Step coalition, which currently has the majority of seats in the parliament, to sit down for talks on Tuesday.
-My Step so far has not commented on the proposal.
+The opposition also called on Pashinyan’s My Step coalition, which currently has the majority of seats in the parliament, to sit down for talks on Tuesday — a demand it ignored.

+Opposition parties initiated a parliament session Wednesday to push for the lifting of martial law, charging that the government has used the measure to keep a lid on protests.

 Nagorno-Karabakh lies within Azerbaijan but was under the control of ethnic Armenian forces backed by Armenia since a separatist war there ended in 1994.
 That war left Nagorno-Karabakh itself and substantial surrounding territory in Armenian hands.

-Heavy fighting erupted in late September in the biggest escalation of the decades-old conflict between Armenia and Azerbaijan, killing more than 5,600 people on both sides.
+Hostilities flared up in late September and the Azerbaijani military pushed deep into Nagorno-Karabakh and surrounding areas in six weeks of fighting involving heavy artillery and drones that left more than 5,600 people dead on both sides.

-A Russian-brokered peace agreement that took effect Nov.
-10 stipulated that Armenia hand over control of some areas it holds outside Nagorno-Karabakh’s borders.
-Azerbaijan also retained control over areas of Nagorno-Karabakh it had taken during the conflict.
+The Russian-brokered peace agreement obliged Armenian forces to surrender large parts of Nagorno-Karabakh and hand over the territories around the separatist region they had controlled for more than a quarter-century.

 —